 The Privacy Rule is to limit the release of patient medical information without proper authorization.

-For example: as a routine part of processing claims for disability benefits, the Social Security Administration makes many requests to doctors, clinics, hospitals and other providers for patient medical records.
-After HIPAA passed, SSA had to revise their standard authorization form to comply with the new law.
+For example: as a routine part of processing claims for disability benefits, the Social Security Administration makes many requests to doctors, clinics, hospitals, and other providers for patient medical records.
+After HIPAA passed, SSA had to revise its standard authorization form to comply with the new law.

 - Healthcare services providers

 - Health insurance companies and others such as Health Maintenance Organizations (HMO) and employer plans

 In general, HIPAA defines healthcare traditionally, applying it to:

 - Medical Laboratories

 Therefore, as a general rule, HIPAA does not apply to gyms, health clubs, wellness centers, weight-loss clinics or spas.

 However, that’s only a general rule.
 Reality is more complicated.